About Kenny Kane

 In my teens, I built websites for high school bands, my own (failed) projects, and eventually local businesses.
 As time went by, my ability to create worthwhile things on the internet increased.

-Going to college, from my perspective, was an opportunity to round out my skill set.
+Going to college was an opportunity to round out my skill set.
 I knew I wanted to be a key part of something important, and was anxious to realize that dream.
 In my fifth year of undergraduate studies, I stumbled upon a small nonprofit called "I'm Too Young For This!
 Cancer Foundation."